 Two-year-olds are just realizing that they are separated entities from their parents, which means they will be determined to define themselves, test their limits, communicate their likes and dislikes (as much as they can), and act independently.

-“If parents spend all their time filling up their child’s spare time, then the child’s never going to learn to do this for themselves […] children need to learn how to be bored in order to motivate themselves to get things done.
-Being bored is a way to make children self-reliant.” says Lyn Fry, a child psychologist in London with a focus on education.
+“If parents spend all their time filling up their child’s spare time, then the child’s never going to learn to do this by himself […] children need to learn how to be bored in order to motivate themselves to get things done.
+Being bored is a way to make children self-reliant”, says Lyn Fry, a child psychologist in London with a focus on education.

 In a world that at times seems to be full of conflict, parents and caregivers all hope that their children will grow up to be kind and polite to others.
 But is there something we can do to teach our kids to be sympathetic?
 How can children learn the best way to keep in mind the circumstances of others?

-No matter how careful you are, it might happen one day.
-You look away for a split second, and your baby can roll off the couch, bed or changing table onto the floor.
+No matter how careful you are, a fall might happen one day.
+You look away for a split second, and your baby can roll off the couch, bed, or changing table onto the floor.
 It’s easy to feel like the worst parent ever.
 However, you are not alone, each year in the United States alone, 2.8 million children head to the emergency room for injuries related to a fall.

 So if your baby falls, remain calm.
 Most of the falls are not serious, but you should learn about warning signs and what to do when it happens.

-“Learning words is an important skill that provides a foundation for children’s ability to achieve academically,” said Brianna McMillan, a doctoral student at the University of Wisconsin-Madison and lead author of the study.
+“Learning words is an important skill that provides a foundation for children’s ability to succeed academically,” said Brianna McMillan, a doctoral student at the University of Wisconsin-Madison and lead author of the study.